publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch14/schI/m__us_usc_t7_s361c.md

         (1) __Peer review__

-            Research carried out under subsection (c)(3) of this section shall be subject to scientific peer review.
+            Research carried out under subsection (c)(3) shall be subject to scientific peer review.
 The review of a project conducted under this paragraph shall be considered to satisfy the merit review requirements of [section 7613(e) of this title][/us/usc/t7/s7613/e].

         (2) __Plan of work__

-            The State shall include in the plan of work of the State required under [section 361g of this title][/us/usc/t7/s361g] a description of the manner in which the State will meet the requirements of subsection (c)(3) of this section.
+            The State shall include in the plan of work of the State required under [section 361g of this title][/us/usc/t7/s361g] a description of the manner in which the State will meet the requirements of subsection (c)(3).

     (i) __Integration of research and extension__